VeinsOfTheEarth/RivGraph/README.md

 - [ ] Function documentation
 - [ ] Unit testing - in progress (5/11/2020)
 - [ ] Function for removing artificial nodes
-- [ ] Packaging - Update 5/25/2020: win64 conda build available @ anaconda.org/jschwenk/rivgraph
+- [x] Conda Packaging - Update 5/25/2020: see anaconda.org/jschwenk/rivgraph

 For examples of what RivGraph does, see this AGU poster: https://www.researchgate.net/publication/329845073_Automatic_Extraction_of_Channel_Network_Topology_RivGraph